 Open Control Panel > Appearance and Personalization > Fonts.

-In the left pane, right clock on the Fonts folder and choose Install New Font, to open the add Font dialog box.
+In the left pane, the right click on the Fonts folder and choose Install New Font, to open the add Font dialog box.
 Navigate to the folder where the new font is located and select it.
 Click Install.

 If you uncheck the Copy Fonts to Fonts Folder box, it will save the space on your hard disk by using the fonts from their source location itself.